 Job design principles can address problems such as:

-Job design is sometimes considered as a way to help deal with stress in the workplace.
+Job design can be used to accommodate the abilities and diversity of individuals, including those returning to work following injury or illness.
+For example, job design is sometimes considered as a way to help deal with stress in the workplace.
 See the OSH Answers document Workplace Stress - General for more information.

 Job design and workplace design are often used interchangeably because both contribute to keep the physical requirements of a job reasonable.